This article has been updated.

-A beautiful glass fruit fly trap looks like a decoration but will help keep populations down as all the luscious spring and summer fruits start arriving in your kitchen.
+A simple fly trap will help keep populations down as all the luscious spring and summer fruits start arriving in your kitchen.
 An electric flea trap can help when these unwanted pests hitch a ride on Fido.

 Don’t forget some moth deterrents as you pack up those winter woolens!
 Placing some cedar or sachets of lavender, dried lemon peels, or cinnamon sticks with your clothing can help make your favorite woolens less appealing to moths.

 Nothing makes the task of a big cleaning project more daunting than having to go it alone, so get everyone to join in.
 Give kids age-appropriate chores and make spring-cleaning a family event.
 Put on some music and turn the work into games.